Romantic Beaded Heart Earrings Jewelry Tutorial

-Next we need to open the "eye" (plain, unwrapped loop) of the eye pin.
+Next we need to open the "eye" (open loop) of the eye pin.

 - Hold the completed top section of the dangle upside down, so the open loop is at the top and the wrapped loop is at the bottom.

 - Using chain-nose, bent-nose or flat-nose pliers, grasp the unattached half of the loop (annotated on diagram, above).

 - Gently angle that half of the loop either forward or back just a little, as shown in the photo below.

 Hook the Bottom Section Into the Opened Eye Pin Loop